Alan Trejo Player Props: Rockies vs. Mariners

 Alan Trejo At The Plate

-- Twice in eight games this year, Trejo has gotten a hit, and it was multiple hits on both occasions.
+- Twice in nine games this year, Trejo has gotten a hit, and it was multiple hits on both occasions.

-- In eight games played this season, he has not gone deep.
+- He has not hit a long ball in his nine games this season.

 - Trejo has driven in a run in one game this season, and it was more than one in that game.